svdo/swift-netutils/README.md

 Please note that both IPv4 and IPv6 interfaces are supported.

-## Development Info
-Note for developers: `pod lib lint` will fail, because the prepare command is not run.
-After you push the tag `pod spec lint` should pass.

 ## License
 This project is released under the [MIT license](LICENSE.txt).